What does all that salt mean for the environment when it’s washed away?

 Another winter blast blanketed the region Saturday with a modest covering of snow, but it still caused some problems for area residents.

 Yes, more snow, and more work for road crews this weekend as yet another winter storm passes through the Philadelphia region.

 If you’ve driven the Vine Street Expressway and parts of the Schuylkill after sunset over the past couple months, you might have noticed fewer lights along the way.

 PennDOT crews have begun mixing in calcium-chloride to their typical salt mixture because of plunging temperatures.

 Getting around is sure to be treacherous, but PennDOT says it is already on the job, brining state roads in the region.

-PennDOT has announced that daytime lane restrictions are scheduled on Interstate 95 in Philadelphia for a series of bridge inspections.
+PennDOT announced that daytime lane closures are scheduled in Philadelphia for the week of Jan.
+20-24 for a series of bridge inspections.

 The Pennsylvania Department of Transportation says it has already spent half its winter weather budget, but promises it will be business-as-usual no matter what the rest of the season brings.

 A blanket of ice covered the region early Sunday morning, causing all sorts of problems for commuters.